SethRobertson/GitBestPractices/index.md

 Comments and improvements welcome.

-Add them below, or discuss with SethRobertson (and others) on [#git](irc://irc.freenode.net/git)
+Add them <a href="https://gist.github.com/1540906">on the old gist page</a>, or discuss with SethRobertson (and others) on [#git](irc://irc.freenode.net/git)